louis-icke/EvertzQuartz/README.md

-# ArduinoEvertzQuartz
+# EvertzQuartz
-Arduino library for controlling routers using the Evertz Quartz protocol
+Arduino library for controlling routers using the Evertz Quartz protocol.